noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 @@

 ### Application
-Since we decided to use `MLJ.jl` as a meta package, it is easy to scale the data and also apply the PCA.
-For scaling the data we will use the `Standardizer()` which is part of MLJs [built-in transformers](https://alan-turing-institute.github.io/MLJ.jl/v0.2/built_in_transformers/).
+Since we decided to use `MLJ.jl` as a meta package, it would be easy to scale the data and also apply the PCA.
+For scaling the data we could use the `Standardizer()` which is part of MLJs [built-in transformers](https://alan-turing-institute.github.io/MLJ.jl/v0.2/built_in_transformers/).

 In case you have a fresh REPL, you can start off with this code: